glentner/python-102/docs/source/tutorial/packaging.rst

     print(cumulative_product([3, 4, 6, 9]))
     print(cumulative_product([1, 8, 2, 7]))

 Now we can do more work without duplicating those lines of code.
-But we're still hard coding the input data.
+But we're still hard-coding the input data.
 We'll explore making this function better in the next section when we discuss :ref:`testing <testing>`.
 For now, let's focus on making this code available as part of an installable package.